frappe/helpdesk/README.md

     ```
 1. Now, you can access the site on vite dev server at `http://helpdesk.test:8080`

-**Note:** You'll find all the code related to Builder's frontend inside `frappe-bench/apps/helpdesk/desk`
+**Note:** You'll find all the code related to Helpdesk's frontend inside `frappe-bench/apps/helpdesk/desk`

 ## Learn and connect